A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

 The main numerical method used in our investigation is the Density Matrix Renormalization Group (DMRG) class of algorithms applied to Matrix Product States (MPS).
 First utilized to study ground states in strongly correlated one-dimensional systems \cite{White1992,White1993,WhiteHuse_Heisenberg_1993,Hastings_2007}, DMRG has since been extended to infinite systems and two-dimensional geometries,~\cite{mcculloch2008iDMRG, Liang1994_2dDMRG}, as well as the study of dynamics~\cite{Haegeman_2011}.

 When extending MPS methods to 2D, the linear structure of the MPS must be ``wrapped'' along the two-dimensional plane.
 Using this approach, the 2D model is directly mapped onto a longer-range 1D model at the cost of higher computational complexity.
-More precisely, when considering a cylinder geometry, the MPS's bond dimension must increase \emph{exponentially} with the width of the cylinder to preserve the accuracy of the calculation.
 This limits the calculations to cylinders of moderate width: in this work we focus on widths of 4, 5, and 6 unit cells.
-With the exception of Section~\ref{sec:cluster}, we use the infinite DMRG algorithm, which assumes the MPS to be translationally invariant along the cylinder axis, enabling a direct study of the cylinder's thermodynamic limit.
+Unless when discussing finite clusters, we use the infinite DMRG algorithm, which assumes the MPS to be translationally invariant along the cylinder axis, enabling a direct study of the cylinder's thermodynamic limit.

 Crucially, there is a choice of boundary conditions when wrapping the MPS around the cylinder.
 Formally, the cylinder is defined by identifying $\vec{x}$ with $\vec{x} + n \vec{a_1} + m \vec{a_2}$, where $\vec{a}_1$ and $\vec{a}_2$ are the basis vectors of the breathed Kagome lattice---this defines the geometry termed YC2n-2m~\cite{yan_2011, he_signatures_2017}, where $n$ is the cylinder circumference, and $m$ the ``shear'' of the boundary conditions.
 Throughout this work, we study the geometries YC8, YC10, and YC12 (i.e.~cylindrical boundary conditions with implicit $m=0$), and YC8-2, YC10-2, and YC12-2 (i.e.~helical boundary conditions).
 The latter boundary conditions provide a significant reduction in the computational cost by making the model translationally invariant along the MPS direction at the expense of explicitly breaking the mirror symmetry due to the twist of the boundary conditions.